Precise probing of the inert Higgs-doublet model at the LHC: Computational setup and numerical results

-In the subsequent figures, on the left panel, we show the improvement in NLO+PS results over the LO+PS ones on the invariant mass distribution (top) along with dynamic K-factor (middle) and fractional scale uncertainties (bottom) for all remaining production channels.
-Dynamic K-factor is vital in extracting correct signal efficiency, as most collider analyses usually do not cover the entire phase space and apply various kinematical cuts to distinguish signal from the background.
-Fractional scale uncertainty denotes how stable is the NLO result as compared to the LO under scale variation.
+In the subsequent figures, on the left panel, we show the improvement in NLO+PS results over the LO+PS ones on the invariant mass distribution (top) along with differential K-factor (middle) and fractional scale uncertainties (bottom) for all remaining production channels.
+Differential K-factor is vital in extracting correct signal efficiency, as most collider analyses usually do not cover the entire phase space and apply various kinematical cuts to distinguish signal from the background.
+Fractional scale uncertainty denotes how stable the NLO result is as compared to the LO under scale variation.
 On the right panel, Sudakov suppression due to NLO+PS computation is explicitly shown for each corresponding channel and that ensures resummation of large logarithm terms in the low $P_T$ region because of incorporating parton shower effect on top of the fixed order calculation.
-Note that, in these set of representative figures, hadronic decays of final state heavy scalars are not considered for the time being. \autoref{fig:3_1} collects all the associated production channels of heavy scalar, whereas \autoref{fig:3_3} contains various pair production channels of heavy scalars.
-In all these figures, BP2 is considered as the representative benchmark point and the LHC center-of-mass energy is taken to be $\sqrt{S}=14$ TeV.
-We choose the renormalization scale and the factorisation scale as $\mu_R=\zeta_R \sqrt{s_{12}}$ and $\mu_F=\zeta_F \sqrt{s_{12}}$ respectively, where $\zeta_R=\zeta_F=1$ represents the central scale choice.
-We vary $\zeta_R,\zeta_F=\{1/2,1,2\}$ and form another eight sets of data for ($\zeta_R,\zeta_F$) combinations on top of the central one.
-Fractional scale uncertainty is defined as the envelope of the ratios of the differential cross-sections at such additional ($\zeta_R,\zeta_F$) choices to the central one.
-Dashed and solid lines in the fractional scale uncertainty subplot correspond to the lower and upper envelope respectively.
+Note that, in these sets of representative figures, hadronic decays of final state heavy scalars are not considered for the time being. \autoref{fig:3_1} collects all the associated production channels of heavy scalars, whereas \autoref{fig:3_3} contains various pair production channels of heavy scalars.
+In all these figures, BP2 is considered as the representative benchmark point.
 The invariant mass distributions for the associated production channels peak around the same region, close to 485 GeV for both $pp\to AH$ (\autoref{fig:inv_a0h2}: top) and $pp\to H^\pm H$ (\autoref{fig:inv_hpmh2}: top).
 However, among the pair production channels, vector boson mediated processes {\em viz.} $pp\to H^\pm A$ (\autoref{fig:inv_hpma0}: top) and $pp\to H^+ H^-$ (\autoref{fig:inv_hpm}: top) peak around 785 GeV and 730 GeV respectively, but the peak for the other one {\em i.e,} $pp\to AA$ (\autoref{fig:inv_a0a0}: top) occurs near to 650 GeV which is solely scalar mediated.
 This indicates that the final state particles coming from the associated production processes would be softer compared to the pair production processes.
-K-factor for $pp\to H^+H^-$ (\autoref{fig:inv_hpm}: middle) appears to be flat in the high invariant mass region, but for the rest production channels it varies substantially and in some kinematic region, it indicates correction up to 90\% or so.
+K-factor varies substantially, and in some kinematic regions, it indicates correction up to 90\% .
 Nature of scale uncertainties for associated production processes are quite similar.
 Among pair production processes, fractional scale uncertainties for $pp\to H^+H^-$ (\autoref{fig:inv_hpm}: bottom) and $pp\to AA$ (\autoref{fig:inv_a0a0}: bottom) are mostly stable in the high invariant mass region, whereas for $pp\to H^\pm A$ (\autoref{fig:inv_hpma0}: bottom) such uncertainties are monotonically increasing.
 Although these results are metaphorical as hadronic decay of the final state heavy scalars are not being considered here, they show the importance of doing ${\cal O}(\alpha_s)$ corrections to all the production channels to have better estimation of production rate and reduced scale uncertainty.